What is Resource Guru?

 - In the Details, we put the name of the project in regular syntax of Client - Optional End Client - Project Description.

-If the client ends up accepting the proposal, delete the tentative booking and put a confirmed project booking in its place.
+If the client ends up accepting the proposal, edit the booking and add the new project (which should be automatically created from Trello).

 Sure, we all love hacking, but everyone needs a break from time to time, or a day to catch up.
 Also, we encourage taking the time for study and training.
 Non-billable is everything work related that isn’t a client project.